 AQR in Sports

-The 4 Cs mental toughness model originated in the world of sports.
+AQR and Mental Toughness in Sport.
+The 4 C’s Mental Toughness model originated in the world of sports.
 Prof Peter Clough was working with golfers, soccer players and rugby players.
 He had particular interest in the performance of place kickers in both Rugby codes.

 Commonly they will score as many points as the rest of the team put together and can be crucial to the success of the team.
 With training and practice, many kickers can be very effective on the practice field.
 However when a place kicker misses a kick, he will often miss the next kick

 Clough found that the prevailing concepts of resilience and hardiness and mental toughness didn’t quite explain what he was observing.
 He hypothesized that “confidence” was also a factor in mental toughness.